top of page

 Knowledge Development

 You will study topics like dive physics, physiology, equipment, and safety.
 Many agencies provide online modules you can complete at home.
-This flexibility lets you learn at your own pace, often finishing this phase in a few days.
+This flexibility lets you learn at your own pace.
+Often, you can finish this phase in just a few days.

 Confined Water Training